 Although it is not required by the Ontario Heritage Act, the City notifies owners prior to the listing of their property on the Heritage Register.
 The notification in advance of listing allows owners to contact City staff to ask questions about the listing of their property, its implications, and any concerns they may have.
-This is a municipal best practice for listing which increases transparency regarding the listing process and allows properties owners to be informed and involved in the protection of local heritage assets.
-As per amendments which came into force on July 1, 2021, the Act now requires that owners be notified after Council lists their property on the Register to let them know that the property and been listed and that there is a formal objection process.
-Objections are heard by Council which must consult with its Municipal Heritage Committee prior to removing a property from the Register.
+This is a municipal best practice for listing which increases transparency regarding the listing process and allows property owners to be informed and involved in the protection of local heritage assets.
+As per amendments which came into force on July 1, 2021, the Act now requires that owners be notified after Council lists their property on the Register to let them know that the property has been listed and that there is a formal objection process.
+Objections are heard by Council.

-Notices were sent to property owners in August 2021 after the Municipal Heritage Committee made its recommendation.
-At the time of writing this report, staff had received 4 calls and emails from property owners regarding the proposed listing of their property.
-One owner requested that their property (45 Sussex Street North, Lindsay) not be included on the Register.
+Notices were sent to property owners in April 2022.
+At the time of writing this report, staff had received 11 calls and emails from property owners regarding the proposed listing of their property.
+The owners of the following properties requested that their properties not be included on the Register: